harigabor96/Wildfires/README.md

 It is also important to avoid changing the ETL logic of Bronze and Data Mart modules that are already considered done, which could be achieved by keeping them closed to modification (SOLID).
 This can be done by:
 - Avoiding the usage of project-level dependencies (shared util classes) within module packages.
-- Creating global utils and modules as separate projects and updating their versions explicitly in pom.xmls.
+- Creating shared utils and modules as separate projects and updating their versions explicitly in pom.xmls.
 ### Persistence at the Lowest Granularity
 The main idea behind this architecture originates from Inmon, in a way that data should be persisted at the lowest granularity, which eliminates the problems that emerge from the combination of varying batch sizes, late-arriving data, and aggregation/windowing.
 It's worth noting that this design pattern allows lowering the granularity (explode) and storing tables of different grains separately (Gold Zone) to provide a flexible and clear structure for analysis.